Asian trading mixed after Fed ends emergency measures - WTMJ

 TOKYO (AP) — Asian shares were mixed Monday as sentiment was shaken by the U.S. Federal Reserve’s announcement that it would end some emergency measures put in place last year to help the financial industry deal with the pandemic.

-In Tokyo trading, major stocks fell nearly across the board, including automakers like Toyota Motor Corp. and Honda Motor Co., whose earnings get a boost from a healthy U.S. economy.
-Toyota’s shares fell 2.4% while Honda’s lost 3.2%.
+Major Japanese stocks fell nearly across the board, including automakers like Toyota Motor Corp. and Honda Motor Co., whose earnings get a boost from a healthy U.S. economy.
+Toyota’s shares fell 2.9% while Honda’s lost 3.6%.

 “Asia markets had seen a mixed commencement to the week with the rising bond yields once again weighing on sentiment.
 The see-sawing of the influence between rising bond yields and improving economic recovery prospect may well remain for the region going into the end of March,” said Jingyi Pan, senior market strategist at IG in Singapore.